 This initiative combines the work of well-known Spanish contemporary artists along with those of a couple of prominent foreign artists to provide both consistency and coherence to a diverse and transversal exhibition discourse of quality and historical value.
-The artists featuring in this artistic proposal in Alaior are participants from groups such as 'El Paso' or the 'Cuenca' school, and worthy representatives of trends such as realism, informalism, kinetics, abstract expressionism or surrealism.
+The artists featuring in this artistic proposal in Alaior are participants from groups such as 'El Paso', and worthy representatives of trends such as realism, informalism, kinetics, abstract expressionism or surrealism.

 The general admission price is 5 euros.
 Free entry for children under 10 years old, visits organized by non-profit organizations, teachers, researchers and tourist guides, provided they prove their condition, and unemployed people, provided they prove their situation.

 For residents of Alaior, admission will also be free until 12/31/2021.

 For people over 65 years old, large families and holders of the youth card there is a 50% reduction of the general admission price.